-- 1. Absences for authorized obligations (e.g., athlotic events, choir tours, field trips in other classes, etc.) are not counted toward the maximum number of allowed absences which an instructor may have specified in a course syllabus nor may a students grade be reduced for having an authorized absence if all work missed is made-up. - 2.
+- 1. Absences for authorized obligations (e.g., athletic events, choir tours, field trips in other classes, etc.) are not counted toward the maximum number of allowed absences which an instructor may have specified in a course syllabus nor may a students grade be reduced for having an authorized absence if all work missed is made-up. - 2.
 Students are responsible for completion of class work missed due to an authorized absence.
-The work must be made up within a reasonable (defined by instructor) length of time. - 3.
-The instructor has the obligation to provide the opportunity for students who have authorized absence to make up missed work and to have access to materials covered during the class. - 4.
-If instructors excuse absences other than those authorized by the College, then the basis for excusing absences (e.g., for health reasons) should be specified and policies regarding missed work must be stated in the course syllabus. - 5.
+The work must be made up within a reasonable (defined by instructor) length of time. - 5.
 It is the students responsibility to communicate with the instructor prior to the authorized absence. - 6.
 By the end of the first week of classes, coaches are expected to communicate directly and clearly with instructors as to schedules and rosters of students involved, including subsequent follow-up as changes occur; sponsors, directors, and teachers responsible for other activities should notify faculty as far in advance as possible. - 7.
 Faculty are encouraged to remind students that participation in extracurricular activities (intercollegiate athletics in particular) places additional demands and responsibilities on them and requires that other absences be kept to a minimum.

-Make-ups: All requests for exam make-ups must be submitted in writing (via email) to the instructor.
+Make-ups: All requests for exam make-ups must be submitted in writing (via small) to the instructor.
 The instructor reserves the right not to grant make-ups of any kind for absences not deemed excused by College policy.

 Academic Integrity: Academic integrity is essential to the existence of an academic community.
-Every student is responsible for fostering a culture of academic lonesty, and for maintaining the integrity and academic reputation of Lindsey Wilson College.
+Every student is responsible for fostering a culture of academic honesty, and for maintaining the integrity and academic reputation of Lindsey Wilson College.
 Maintaining a culture that supports learning and growth requires that each student make a commitment to the fundamental academic values: honesty, integrity, responsibility, trust, respect for self and others, fairness and justice.